sarjarapu/migrate-mongo-cluster/README.md

 - [x] While copying find the id and continue where you left off
 - [ ] Move the gapWatcher out of the oplogMigrator
 - [ ] Apply the oplogs in bulk operations
+- [ ] Use the readPreference on collection vs on client

 ## Random notes